Mohammed G A Al Maadheed: Profile

-Dr Mohammed G.A.
+Mohammed G.A.
 Al Maadheed is a leading thinker and practitioner in healthcare and sports medicine in the state of Qatar, and is the healthcare advisor to Sheikh Jassim Bin Hamad Al Thani, the personal representative of the Emir.

-Over the last two decades, Dr Al Maadheed has held and undertaken key leadership roles in Qatar's Healthcare.
+Over the last two decades, Al Maadheed has held and undertaken key leadership roles in Qatar's Healthcare.
 He serves as the vice chairperson, Supreme Council of Health and chairperson, executive committee, Supreme Council of Health (since 2014).
 He was appointed as the chairperson of the ‘Executive Group for a Healthy Population’ (2009-2010), which was tasked with the development of the Qatar National Health Strategy 2011–2016.
 He was vice chairperson of the executive committee of the Supreme Council of Health and a board member (2009-2014).
 Earlier to this, he was caretaker CEO of the National Health Authority, board member of the National Health Authority (2005-2008), and board member of Hamad Medical Corporation (1997-2006).